Pugianf/hex-web-development/0x03-css_advanced/README.md

 ## 💻 About the project

-This is the HTML code for the homepage.
+This is the CSS code for the homepage.

-Part 1 of a project developed as part of the **Full Stack Web Developer** program from [Holberton](https://www.holbertonschool.com/).
+Part 2 of a project developed as part of the **Full Stack Web Developer** program from [Holberton](https://www.holbertonschool.com/).

 ---